Related Tools

 How does PDF compression work?

 Low uses lossless optimization (structure and object streams only).
 Medium and High use image recompression: each page is rendered and re-encoded as JPEG at chosen quality, giving 30–90% size reduction for image-heavy PDFs.
-You can set a custom output filename and preview both the source and compressed PDF in the browser.
+You can set a custom output filename and preview source and result in the browser.
 All processing happens in your browser.

 Can I set a custom filename and preview the PDF?

 Yes.
 Use the output filename field to name your compressed PDF (e.g. report_compressed.pdf).
-You can preview the source PDF before compressing and the compressed PDF after, in the same in-browser viewer used by our merge and split tools.
+You can preview the source PDF before compressing and the compressed PDF after in the same in-browser viewer.

 Will compression affect PDF quality?

 Low (lossless) keeps full quality—only structure is optimized.
 Medium and High use image recompression, so text and graphics are rasterized; quality is very good at Medium and acceptable at High.
-Use the in-browser preview to check the result before downloading.
+Use in-browser preview before downloading.

 How much can I reduce PDF file size?

 Lossless (Low) gives modest reduction.
 Medium and High can achieve 30–70% or 60–90% reduction for image-heavy PDFs.
-The tool shows original size, compressed size, and percentage reduced after compression.
+The tool shows original size, compressed size, and percentage reduced.

 What PDF features are preserved during compression?